-- 3.45 There should be adequate advanced publicity for community meetings arranged in the District under the auspices of the Police and Crime Commissioner's office.
+3.45 There should be adequate advanced publicity for community meetings arranged in the District under the auspices of the Police and Crime Commissioner's office.
 One recent event was, so far as we can see, advertised only fairly late in the day, with the result that there was a disappointing public attendance.
+We are recommending that the Commissioner's office should be asked to provide more notice and make use of the Council's resources to publicise such events.

+Scrutiny of the NHS

-We are recommending that the Commissioner's office should be asked to provide more notice and make use of the Council's resources to publicise such events. - 3.46 NHS scrutiny awareness of the process is not at a high level.
-This is particularly concerning because this is a topic which will be of great concern to the public.
-Currently, statutory responsibility for NHS scrutiny lies with the County Council but we are concerned about local scrutiny of health care issues.
-We take the view that scrutiny on a County-wide basis may not be at a sufficiently local scale and we are proposing that an approach should be made to the County Council to carry out local review as and when the need arises.
+- 3.46 Currently, statutory responsibility for NHS scrutiny lies with the County Council.
+We recognised the importance of having members of this Council on the County Scrutiny and value their feedback but currently there is no opportunity for this Council to scrutinise the decisions that may affect our local circumstances and to provide a forum for our Members to brief our County Councillor who serves on that Committee on matters that concern us. - 3.47 We take the view that scrutiny on a County-wide basis may not be at a sufficiently local scale and we are proposing that an approach should be made to the County Council to carry out local review as and when the need arises.
 We are hopeful that Essex County Council will accept the need for local NHS reviews.
-However, it will be important that the results are fed back to the County Council and this Council's representatives clearly have a crucial role in acting as a link.